davewalker5/TelloCommander/README.md

 [![Language](https://img.shields.io/badge/language-c%23-blue.svg)](https://github.com/davewalker5/TelloCommander/)
 [![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/davewalker5/TelloCommander)](https://github.com/davewalker5/TelloCommander/)

+> **_NOTE:_** The separate Tello Commander Database and demo application repositories have been merged with the TelloCommander repository.
+The README has been updated and the Wiki is being updated and the intention is to provide better "getting started" documentation as part of the updates

 ## About

 Tello Commander is a C# API for controlling a Tello drone, offering the following features: